remiscarlet/mmd-foo/code/README.md

 		- Blender for `.obj` to `.pmx` using modified `blpymeshio`
 		- PMXEditor for `.pmx` to `.x` (`.pmx` crashes MMD due to size?)(Take advantage of AutoLuminous when exporting)
 		- MMD for importing `.x` (Load AL4 if using)
+	- jmc2obj:
+		- Just use it
+		- Should probably submit a PR for grabbing head textures from value instead of skullowner (See: [wiki](https://minecraft.fandom.com/wiki/Head#Block_data))(See: [skullowner PR](https://github.com/jmc2obj/j-mc-2-obj/issues/156))
+			- Oh shit it actually worked
+		- Need to replace grass blocks with some other flower.
+Weird alpha bugs on texture when using grass blocks.
+Doesn't seem to be caused by texture file itself but rather smth in pmx file itself?

 ## Notes
 - I think camera motions are a special case with bone names and don't have the "camera" string assigned but rather a special byte marker.